Coobaha/babel-plugin-class-autobind/README.md

 # babel-plugin-class-autobind

-This plugin will autobind all handlers for components listed in directive '@autobind'
+**Please note that this will add implicit magic to your code**

-prefixes = `on, _on, handle, _handle`;
+This plugin will autobind all handlers for components listed in directive '@autobind' prefixes = `on, _on, handle, _handle`;
 ## Example